 6. Get Small Business Loans from NBFCs or MFIs

 If you are new to lending and do not have a financial history or maintain any credit score, then it shall become difficult to get loans from private or public sector banks.
-Check your credit score and further contact Non-banking Financial Companies (NBFCs) and Micro Finance Institutions (MFIs) you shall get business loans for your Start-up based on your requirements without having a credit score or financial history.
+Check your credit score and further contact Non-banking Financial Companies (NBFCs) and Micro Finance Institutions (MFIs) to avail Startup Loan.
 The interest rates offered by NBFCS and MFIs are comparatively higher, as compared to PSU banks.

 Also Read: How to Start a Business in India?

 Credit cards for business purposes have taken a rise since the emergence of start-up enterprises in recent years.
 If your start-up does not require large amounts of money at the initial stages of business, then you can use credit cards for transactions and timely repaying the amount to avoid debt or extra interest rates charged in form of penalties.

 Peer-to-peer lending is a type of money borrowing where no intermediaries are involved in the whole process.
 Lenders lend money to borrowers as their investment and borrowers get money at their disposal to invest in their Start-up.
 In this process, lenders can earn from borrowers, as the interest rate offered is higher, as compared to banks, NBFCS and MFIs.
 Peer-to-peer lending institutions are regulated by RBI for the betterment of both lenders and borrowers.
 For start-up enterprises, peer-to-peer lending is a type of loan, whereas for the lender it becomes an investment.

 So there you have it all, popular financial techniques for funding your Start-up business.
 Out of all the mentioned techniques, at least one shall be definitely helpful in getting funding for your start-up enterprise.
 Get ready with all the bootstrapping processes and launch your start-up while choosing the best from the available options.